 Lungwort

 It's the foliage that I like.
-The leaves of the lungwort (Pulmonaria) are a nice dark green with white spots.
-This plant flowers early in the season and is often blue or pink (purplish).
+The leaves of the lungwort (Pulmonaria) are a lovely dark green with white spots.
+This plant flowers early in the season, often blue or pink (purplish).
 Sometimes it's white.
 This plant grows in USDA zones 3-9.
-Lungwort likes shade and one of the things it's known for is it's ability to grow under a black walnut tree.
+Lungwort likes shade, and one of the things it's known for is its ability to grow under a black walnut tree.
 It is immune to the juglone that the black walnut tree excretes into the soil.

 Coral Bells

 Coral Bells (Heuchera) come in many different colors.
-They have spikey flowers and most are grown for their leaves, not their flowers.
-I know some people love their coral bell flowers but I haven't seen those specific ones.
-Coral Bells are a hardiness zone of 4 - 9.
-If you do buy some of these, make sure you buy a color that stands out against your mulch.
-Or at least contrasts with plants that are planted close.
+They have spikey flowers; most are grown for their leaves, not their flowers.
+I know some people love their coral bell flowers, but I haven't seen those specific ones.
+Coral Bells is a hardiness zone of 4 - 9.
+If you buy some of these, make sure you buy a color that stands out against your mulch.
+Or at least contrasts with plants that are planted close by.

 I was in love with this version of Jacob's ladder (Polemonium) the first time I saw it in my neighbor's yard.
-It looks delicate but it's a zone 4-8.
-The tag said it was deer resistant, and attracts butterflies.
-The staff person at the nursery said the bunnies in her yard didn't eat it.
+It looks delicate, but it's a zone 4-8.
+The tag said it was deer-resistant and attracted butterflies.
+The staff person at the nursery said the bunnies in her yard didn't eat them.
 The variegated leaves and the delicate purple flowers made me want to buy this one.
 It's a perfect shade plant!!
-This plant is known to like partial to full shade.
-So definitely no afternoon sun!
+This plant is known to be partial to full shade.
+So, definitely no afternoon sun!

 Ligularia